 Motive has one of the best-rated active support centers that help trucking companies, truck drivers, and owners find all the answers they might need.

 Yes.
 Despite the exemptions, however, many fleets are choosing electronic logging devices because of the various benefits ELDs offer.
-With advantages like HOS Compliance, lower long-term costs, easy management, simplified IFTA Calculation, improving CSA Scores, etc. implementing ELDs become a no-brainer.
+With advantages like HOS Compliance, lower long-term costs, easy management, simplified IFTA Calculation, improved CSA Scores, etc. implementing ELDs becomes a no-brainer.